borntofrappe/fullstack-d3/README.md

 console.log(countryShapes);
 ```

 Take notice of the `features` array, which describes a series of `Feature` objects for the countries.
 Each feature has a `geometry` and `properties` field.
-The first one describes the coordinates making up each country, while the latter details information on the country itself, like its name or continent.
+The first one describes the coordinates making up each country, while the second one details information on the country itself, like its name or continent.

-In the specific project, the book introduces here two accessor functions to retrieve the country's name and identifier.
+In the specific project, the book introduces two accessor functions to retrieve the country's name and identifier.

 ```js
 const countryNameAccessor = (d) => d.properties['NAME'];
 const countryIdAccessor = (d) => d.properties['ADM0_A3_IS'];
 ```

-The name is useful to describe the country, and will become relevant in the moment the country is highlighted in a tooltip, while the identifier provides a link with which to connect the country and the data describing the populatiojn growth.
+The name is useful to describe the country, and will become relevant in the moment the country is highlighted in a tooltip, while the identifier provides a link with which to connect the country and the data describing the population growth.

 ### Data